 How to Recover the AutoSaved File?

-Now, let’s see how to recover the file which is got auto-saved.
-As you can observe the file path that we had given in “AutoRecover file location”, copy the path.
+Now, let’s see how to recover the file, which is got auto-saved.
+As you can observe, the file path that we had given in the “AutoRecover file location” copy the path.

-Step 1 – Now, open the Microsoft Explorer, in the top of the bar we should paste the path that we had copied from the “AutoRecover file location” and then press ENTER.
+Step 1 – Now, open the Microsoft Explorer; at the top of the bar, we should paste the path that we had copied from the “AutoRecover file location” and then press ENTER.

 How to Turn on Autosave by Visual Basic Application (VBA)